Natural Baby Life logo (480 x 130)

 Tongue and lip tie correction

-If your baby has been diagnosed with tongue- or lip-tie (thickened mouth membranes that restrict movement) you can look into a surgical correction.
+If your baby has been diagnosed with tongue or lip-tie (thickened mouth membranes that restrict movement) you can look into a surgical correction.

-Try a different nipple size
+Try a different nipple size or shape

 Smaller bottle nipples can help reduce dribbled milk by limiting the amount of milk flowing into a baby’s mouth at one time.

-A too-large bottle nipple is one of the most common causes of dribbled milk, so this is one of the best solutions to test out first.
+A bottle nipple that’s too large is one of the most common causes of dribbled milk, so this is one of the best solutions to test out first.
+Also, some brands have differently shaped nipples that might work better for your messy eater.

 Babies need to latch onto bottle nipples just like they do while breastfeeding, and mixing up the shape of the nipple can lead to a better latch (and fewer spills!)

+If you have an anti-colic assembly, it’s also important to double-check that they’re assembled properly.
 The seals in the nipple should be air (and liquid) tight, otherwise, you’ll have unwanted spills.

 Bottle feed baby sitting up